 developer might register own Pyglet event types on UIWidgets or overwrite the

 Window Events are wrapped into subclasses of UIEvent.

 UIWidget.on_event contains specific event handling and should not be overwritten without deeper understanding of the consequences.

 To add custom event handling use the decorator syntax to add another listener (

 UIEvents are typed representations of events that are passed within the GUI.
-UIWidgets might define their own UIEvents.
+UIWidgets might define and dispatch their own subclasses of UIEvents.

-_Property is an internal, experimental, pure-Python implementation of Kivy Properties.
+Property is an pure-Python implementation of Kivy Properties.
 They are used to detect attribute

 changes of UIWidgets and trigger rendering.
 They should only be used in arcade internal code.